• Home /

 What Does Title Insurance Cover?

-Title insurance generally covers past issues affecting the property’s title, such as fraud, forgery, undisclosed heirs, mistakes in public records, and similar issues.
+Title insurance generally covers past issues affecting the property’s title, such as fraud, forgery, undisclosed heirs, mistakes in public records, and similar problems.
 It does not cover future disputes or issues that arise after the purchase date.

 How Long Does Title Insurance Last?